Please note that the following clubs are not operated by the Recreation Department.

 Since the group was formed in 2013, many activities have taken place, and many more are planned!
 See the website for more information.

-There is no refueling at Deep River Airstrip, but there is at Pembroke airport, a short ~15 to 20 minute flight away.
+There is no refueling at Deep River Airstrip, but all services are available at the Pembroke airport, a short ~15 to 20 minute flight away.
+Please, follow the link above for further information and contact info.

 The Deep River Players is an amateur theatre company that performs two to three shows a year, holds public workshops, and generally provides a home for theatre lovers in this beautiful town and surrounding environs.
 The Deep River Players is a member of the Eastern Ontario Drama League (EODL).